Jimbo994/jimbo994.github.io/pages/events2.md

 title: "A Virtual Workshop"
 #subheadline: "Welcome to our lab."
 #teaser: "Hi, welcome to our lab."
-header:
+header: no
 image: "banner_kickoff.jpg"
-   title: ''
+  # title: ''
 permalink: "/events2/"
 ---